8 Reasons Why Solar Power Isn’t Saving You Much Money

 3) Poor wiring

 This one usually relates to a sub-standard installation job by the installers.
-Wiring can be cut or poorly insulated, &/or exposed to the elements (water + electricity = a BAD thing!).
+Wiring can be cut or poorly insulated leaving them exposed to the elements.

-This one is potentially harder to spot, but a quick look around might show up some spots where the job hasn’t been done properly.
+Although bad wiring can hard to spot, a quick look around might show up some areas where the job hasn’t been done properly.
 Always get a qualified electrician to come onsite to check and fix issues here.
-Electricity is NOTHING to joke about.

 4) Increased Power Usage

-Moving away from problems with hardware and installation, another common reason for a solar power system not producing as much savings as expected (assuming the system is working properly and has been installed properly) is that the home owner has increased their use of electricity.
+Another common reason why your solar savings may be lower than expected (assuming the system is working properly and has been installed properly) is that the homeowner has increased their use of electricity.

 It’s fairly common for people to start using more power once they get solar installed.
 They have the mindset that it’s coming free from the sun now and they don’t need to be quite as frugal with it.